Prey Drive in Dogs: Fact or Fiction?

 Dog trainer Pat Miller’s pro tips for preventing your pup from darting out the door.

-What to expect when your pandemic puppy becomes an unruly adolescent.
+What to expect when your perfect puppy hits that unruly stage.

 Learn why these red beams of light are bad for dogs.